 I know both Windy Point and Soap and More are really good about having the INCI in the listing info.

 If you are using essential oils to fragrance your products, you can use the individual INCI names of each oil.
 Make sure you have the correct variety, as certain oils like lavender can have many varieties (ie. Bulgarian lavender, French lavender, Lavender 40/42, etc).

-Or, you may list either "fragrance" or "parfum" in your CNF and on your labels for any essential oils and/or fragrance oils.
+Or, you may list "parfum" in your CNF and on your labels to cover all fragrance used.